Cote de Granit Rose, Cotes-d'Armor visitors guide

 The Cote de Granit Rose (pink granite coast) runs from Plestin-les-Greves to Louannec in the Cotes d'Armor department of Brittany and is one of the most outstanding coastlines in Europe.
-This particular beautiful thirty kilometre stretch of rocky coast, an incredible pink colour edged with turquoise sea and safe fine sandy beaches, is a splendid place for family holidays.
+This particular beautiful thirty kilometre stretch of rocky coast, an incredible pink colour edged with turquoise sea and safe sandy beaches, is a splendid place for family holidays and hikers.

 Discovering the Pink Granite Coast